yuxiangchen/cne-precourse-drills/README.md

-# CNT Precourse
+# CNE Precourse

-You can find instructions for how to use this repository at https://github.com/gSchool/cnt-precourse-curriculum/
+You can find instructions for how to use this repository at https://github.com/gSchool/cne-precourse-curriculum/